-In view of the current COVID-19 outbreak and to ensure the welfare of everybody, Haydays has currently suspended all its courses.
-If circumstances permit, we hope to recommence in September.
+In view of the current COVID-19 outbreak and to ensure the welfare of everybody, Haydays has currently suspended all its courses until further notice.

 Read about what has recently happened in the newsletter below, or what has happened in the past by reading the archive.

 Christmas comes more quickly every year but on the behalf of the Haydays Committee, I wanted firstly to thank everybody for continuing to support Haydays and I know that Haydays means a lot to very many of us.
 May I wish you all happiness for the festive season and hope that your New Year is likewise a very happy one?

 Our Christmas party seems a while ago now but hopefully you still have happy memories?
 102 people attended: wow.
 The new venue of St Andrews Bowling Club seemed to work very well and to encourage lively conversation and conviviality.
 Many of you were undoubtedly inspired by the choir's earlier rendition of “Dancing Queen" (good choice, Amy) to later hit the dance floor yourself– and I could swear that you too looked and moved as if "young and sweet, only seventeen".

 The raffle (thanks again, Helen) showed once more that it's the taking part rather than winning that really matters (okay – I admit: winning is pretty cool as well).
 The key thing is that Haydays raised the wonderful total of £334 which we were able to distribute between the two favourite charities which you chose – Dementia Friendly St Andrews and Chest Heart and Stroke Scotland.
 Thank you again if you contributed items for the hampers and thank you for buying the raffle tickets so enthusiastically.